Navigation

 Causes of miscarriage

-This becomes more common as you get older, so your risk of miscarriage increases with age.
+The risk of miscarriage increases with age.
 Half of all pregnancies in women aged 40 to 44 end in miscarriage, compared to one in four for women aged 35 to 39.
+Men over 45 have a 40 percent higher risk of miscarriage than men in their 20s.

-• A condition that affects your hormones – for example, polycystic ovary syndrome, diabetes or thyroid problems.
+• a hormone condition – for example, polycystic ovary syndrome, diabetes or thyroid problems

-• Anatomical problems with your reproductive system – for example, an unusually shaped womb or a weak cervix (the neck of your womb).
+• physical problems – for example, an unusually shaped womb or a weak cervix (neck of the womb)

-There are some other lifestyle things that may increase your risk of miscarriage.
-Miscarriages are more likely if you’re over- or underweight, smoke or drink alcohol.
+Lifestyle factors may also increase the risk of miscarriage.
+Miscarriages are more likely if you’re very overweight, smoke or drink alcohol.

 Symptoms of miscarriage

-The most common symptom of a miscarriage is bleeding from your vagina.
-This can vary from light spotting to very heavy bleeding and may go on for several days.
-You may see blood clots.
-You may also have painful cramps in your tummy (abdomen).
+The main symptom of a miscarriage is vaginal bleeding.
+This is usually light bleeding or spotting at first and may continue for several days.
+As the miscarriage progresses, you may have heavy bleeding, pass blood clots, and have painful cramps in your tummy (abdomen).
 This is usually worse than period pain and can spread to your pelvis and back.

-Bleeding in early pregnancy doesn’t always mean that you’re having a miscarriage.
-But if it increases or becomes heavier than a normal period, a miscarriage may be likely.
+Bleeding in early pregnancy doesn’t always mean miscarriage.
+But if it increases or becomes heavier than a normal period, a miscarriage is more likely.

 You might not get any symptoms if you’ve had what’s called a delayed or silent miscarriage.
 But you may notice your pregnancy symptoms have lessened or stopped.
 You may only find out that you have had a miscarriage when you go for a routine scan.

-If you have vaginal bleeding or tummy pain, contact your GP or midwife for advice.
+If you have vaginal bleeding, or pain that concerns you, contact your GP or midwife for advice.
 If you have severe pain or bleeding, seek urgent medical help.

 Diagnosis of miscarriage

-If you see your GP, they’ll assess you and ask you to do a pregnancy test if you haven’t done one already.
-Depending on the result, and how many weeks pregnant you are, they may refer you to a local Early Pregnancy Assessment Unit (EPAU).
+If you see your GP, they’ll assess you and do a pregnancy test, unless you’ve done one already.
+They may refer you to your local Early Pregnancy Assessment Unit (EPAU).
+This depends on your symptoms and how many weeks pregnant you are.

-At the EPAU, you’ll have an ultrasound scan to check if you’ve had a miscarriage and if there’s still any tissue in your womb.
+At the EPAU, you’ll have an ultrasound scan.
+This is to check if you’ve had a miscarriage and whether there’s still any tissue in your womb.
 A very early pregnancy may not show up on the scan and you may need to have a repeat scan after a week or so.

-You may need to have blood tests to check levels of the pregnancy hormone, beta-human chorionic gonadotrophin.
-You’ll usually have two tests, two days apart.
+You may need blood tests to check levels of the pregnancy hormone, beta-human chorionic gonadotrophin.
+You usually need two tests, two days apart.

 Recurrent miscarriages

-If you’ve had three or more miscarriages in a row (recurrent miscarriages), your GP will arrange some tests and refer you to see a specialist in recurrent miscarriages.
-These tests may include:
+If you’ve had three or more miscarriages in a row, your GP will refer you to a specialist.
+They'll also arrange some tests, which may include:

 • scans, usually ultrasound, to check the structure of your womb